-In an interview for Oprah’s Master Class, Shaquille O’Neal talked about his relationship with Kobe and the notion that they didn’t get along with each other for quite some time.
-Even though that might have been true, it was never so severe as the media portrayed it to be.
+In an interview for Oprah’s Master Class, Shaquille O’Neal talked about his relationship with Kobe Bryant and the notion that they didn’t get along with each other for quite some time.
+Even though that might have been true, it was never so severe as the media portrayed it.
 Shaq said there was a lot of respect between them, and they accomplished a lot together during those years, winning three championships in a row.

-Shaq remembers one specific and also iconic moment when he knew the respect between the two greats is genuine.
+Shaq remembers one specific and iconic moment when he knew that the respect between them is genuine.
 It was game 7 of the 2000 western conference finals against the Blazers when they were down by 15 and made a historic comeback in front of their home crowd.
 The moment that everybody remembers from that game is the alley-oop Kobe threw to Shaq for a five-point lead and the win.
-That was the moment that Shaq will forever fondly remember because, in some way, it started their reign as the best duo in NBA at that time.
+That was the moment that Shaq will forever fondly remember because, in some way, it was the start of their reign as the best duo in the NBA at that time.

-The Lakers were fortunate enough to have two of the best five players in the league at the same time, and they brought the best in each other.
-Shaq said the respect was always there, but like in any relationship, there are times where there are some turmoils that you need to overcome.
+The Lakers were fortunate enough to have two of the best five players in the league simultaneously, and they brought the best in each other.
+Shaq said the respect was always there, but like any relationship, there are times where there are some turmoils that you need to overcome.
 Shaq also gave a piece of valuable advice, saying respect is necessary for any relationship.